 Abstract

-Objective: to demonstrate that six common errors about how to change behaviour have prevented the implementation of the scientific evidence base about behaviour change derived from psychology and sociology; to suggest a new approach which incorporates recent developments in the behavioural sciences.
+Objective: to demonstrate that six common errors made in attempts to change behaviour have prevented the implementation of the scientific evidence base derived from psychology and sociology; to suggest a new approach which incorporates recent developments in the behavioural sciences.

 Study design: the role of health behaviours in the origin of the current epidemic of non-communicable disease is observed to have driven attempts to change behaviour.
-It is noted that most efforts at changing health behaviours have had limited success.
+It is noted that most efforts to change health behaviours have had limited success.
 This paper suggests that in medicine and policy making, discussions about behaviour change are subject to six common errors and that these errors have made the business of health-related behaviour change much more difficult than it needs to be.

 Methods: overview of policy and practice attempts to change health related behaviour.